BryanTorez/SOC-Analyst-Lab-Email-Analysis-Phishing-/README.md

 <h2>Description</h2>
 Email is one of the most popular methods by an attacker to achieve initial access, specifically using the phishing technique.
-As a SOC analyst, it is crucial for you to understand how to analyze emails.
-In today's project, I'll walk you through a CTF-like lab from Blue Team cyber range called the Planet's Prestige, and I would encourage you to follow along to get the most out of this walk-through.
+As a SOC analyst, you must understand how to analyze emails.
+In today's project, I'll walk you through a CTF-like lab from Blue Team Cyber Range called the Planet's Prestige, and I would encourage you to follow along to get the most out of this walk-through.
 Let's get started.

 <h2>Applications Used </h2>